teampheenix/StarCraft-Casting-Tool/README.md

 # StarCraft Casting Tool
-StarCraft Casting Tool (SCC-Tool) is a Python 3.6 script that can grab all relevant data of a Stracraft 2 Team League Match from either [Alpha SC2 Teamleague](http://alpha.tl/) (AlphaTL) or [Russian Starcraft Team League](http://hdgame.net/en/tournaments/list/tournament/rstl-12/) (RSTL) and process it such that the information can be readily included for streaming, e.g., in OBS-Studio, X-Split or any other similar streaming tool.
+StarCraft Casting Tool (SCC Tool) is a Python 3.6 script that can grab all relevant data of a Stracraft 2 Team League Match from either [Alpha SC2 Teamleague](http://alpha.tl/) (AlphaTL) or [Russian Starcraft Team League](http://hdgame.net/en/tournaments/list/tournament/rstl-12/) (RSTL) and process it such that the information can be readily included for streaming, e.g., in OBS-Studio, X-Split or any other similar streaming tool.
 Alternatively, the format of a *Custom Match* can be specified.
 The title of your Twitch stream and your Nightbot chat commands can be updated accordingly by a single click.

 ![streaming-tool](https://user-images.githubusercontent.com/26044736/29998600-a3053222-902f-11e7-99c5-5f3055f9225b.png)